j605/blog/content/post/shorts/systemd-networkd.md

 # My old system
 I had moved away from `NetworkManager` one year back due to constant issues with connecting to enterprise Wi-Fi with logs and errors that were difficult to debug or fix.
-It was also difficult see where the failures occurred prompted me to move towards a more modular system.
+It was also difficult to see where the failures occurred prompted me to move towards a more modular system.

 The hacked system did not have a manager on top and it was cobbled together with: